Skip to Main Content

 Nothing!

-3D printing is available at no charge for current Penn students, faculty, and staff with PennKey and active PennCard at a limit of 50 hours of print time per semester.
-However if you do not pick up your print within 2 weeks or do not communicate a reason for pick up delay, it will be reflected onto your account and we will limit your future requests.
+3D printing is free for current Penn students, faculty, and staff with PennKey and active PennCard at a limit of 50 hours of print time per semester.
+However, if you do not pick up your print within 2 weeks or do not communicate a reason for the pick-up delay, it will be reflected in your account, and we will limit your future requests.

 Submit your Model